 It's both hard and too easy to dig up misogynistic subtext in Tony Scott's films, but he loves showing super strong women who love their man and aren't disgusted if he still reads comic books, stays indoors watching kung fu on a sunny day, and kills people.

 An example would be the way Alabama finds Christian Slater's murder of her pimp incredibly romantic... when we in the audience and Slater, like any PC-era antihero, are expecting a long moral harangue about the wrongness of violence, like Liz Hurley might lecture Austin Powers on safe sex, or John Connor his Terminator about "you can't just go around killing people."
-And we love the way Alabama faces off against hulking mob goon (the future Tony Soprano) in a fearless deadpan.
-Letting her bag of womanly tricks and feints run empty with a chuckle; mixing coy laughter and sudden, brutal, outside-the-box retaliations; it's a triumphant bit of acting and a ballsy move on the part of the director to film it so artfully and savagely.
+And we love the way Alabama faces off against the hulking mob goon (the future Tony Soprano) in a fearless deadpan mix of slurred casual evasiveness.
+Slowly letting her bag of womanly tricks and feints run empty with a chuckle, mixing coy laughter and sudden, brutal, outside-the-box retaliations, it's a triumphant bit of acting and a ballsy move on the part of the director to film it so artfully and savagely.